-Kathleen is known for her uplifting presence, her creative personal style, and the safe space she holds for her students.
-She accomplishes this through a unique combination of asana, pranayama, body rolling & MFR which work together to release tightness created by misuse, underuse, overuse, abuse and trauma.
-Kathleen's passion and specialty is to empower people to take charge of their own health and equips them with knowledge and techniques to shed fear and suffering from a variety of issues from back pain, whiplash, migraines, Fibromyalgia, chronic tension patterns, sports injuries, plantar fasciitis, knee pain, scar release- just to name a few…
+Kathleen is known for her uplifting presence, her creative personal style, and the safe space she holds for her students guiding them to physical and emotional freedom.
+She accomplishes this through a unique combination of asana, pranayama, body rolling & MFR which work together to release pain and tightness, calm the nervous system, create a deeper connection to ones body/fascial system, increase range of motion, mobility and flexibility.
+Kathleen's passion and specialty is to empower people to take charge of their own health and equips them with knowledge and techniques to shed fear and suffering from a variety of issues created by misuse, underuse, overuse, abuse and trauma.
+She is available for yoga and body rolling private, group and corporate sessions.

 Laura Harkavy has been practicing yoga for the last decade and earned her 300-hour yoga teacher certification with SmartFLOW in June 2014.
 In addition, she completed a 30-hour wall training certification in July 2015 and has continued to train in the SmartFlow methodology.
 Laura’s path to yoga started with her own health journey.

 Her yoga practice has enabled her to manage and in some cases heal her body not just from injury, but also from the long-term degenerative disease, Rheumatoid Arthritis.
 She believes in the healing power of yoga not only for herself, but also for her students.